Australian court halts Malaysia asylum plan

 Under the deal, which was signed last month, Australia would take 4,000 refugees who have already been processed in Malaysia.

-But critics say refugees are often mistreated in Malaysia, which has not signed the UN Refugee Convention.'No protection'
+But critics say refugees are often mistreated in Malaysia, which has not signed the UN Refugee Convention.

 The refugees seeking the legal injunction were the first to be targeted under the agreement, which was signed last month.